Privacy-Preserving Decentralized Federated Learning via Explainable Adaptive Differential Privacy: Research Background

 \subsection{Decentralized Federated Learning}

-While CFL frameworks enable privacy-preserving model training, they face challenges such as managing client heterogeneity~\cite{li2020federated}, limited communication resources~\cite{fang2021over}, and high computational demands~\cite{imteaj2021survey}.
-Additionally, fairness, security, and reliability concerns, such as vulnerability to malicious attacks and central server dependency, can undermine CFL's effectiveness~\cite{ma2020safeguarding,bagdasaryan2020backdoor,tolpegin2020data}.
-These limitations highlight the need for DFL, which can mitigate these shortcomings by eliminating the single point of failure and enhancing system robustness.
+CFL enables collaborative and privacy-preserving model training but faces several well-documented limitations.
+CFL must contend with client heterogeneity~\cite{li2020federated}, constrained communication resources~\cite{fang2021over}, and the computational overhead of repeated aggregation~\cite{imteaj2021survey}.
+Concerns regarding fairness, reliability, and security further challenge its deployment, because the central server becomes a single point of failure and a primary target for malicious attacks~\cite{ma2020safeguarding,bagdasaryan2020backdoor,tolpegin2020data}.
+These limitations motivate the development of DFL, which removes the central coordinator and improves robustness by distributing responsibilities across clients.

-Several DFL frameworks have been proposed to enable FL without reliance on a central server.
-Fully DFL, introduced by Lalitha et al.~\cite{lalitha2018fully}, eliminates the need for a global aggregator by allowing direct communication between clients, forming a peer-to-peer structure.
-Decentralized federated averaging, proposed by Lian et al.~\cite{lian2017can}, extends the federated averaging algorithm to a decentralized setting, where clients update their models through local exchanges with neighboring nodes.
-Blockchain-based DFL incorporates blockchain technology to ensure secure, tamper-resistant model aggregation without a central server~\cite{qu2020decentralized}.
-Additionally, graph-based FL structures client interactions as a graph topology, enabling efficient aggregation based on local neighborhoods~\cite{yuan2024decentralized}.
-These frameworks leverage decentralized optimization strategies to enhance scalability, fault tolerance, and robustness, making them suitable for distributed and resource-constrained environments such as IoT networks.
+Several DFL frameworks have been proposed to enable federated training without reliance on a central server.
+Fully DFL, introduced by Lalitha et al.~\cite{lalitha2018fully}, replaces global aggregation with direct peer-to-peer communication among clients.
+Decentralized federated averaging, proposed by Lian et al.~\cite{lian2017can}, extends the classic Federated Averaging algorithm to a decentralized topology in which clients exchange and update their models through interactions with local neighbors.
+Blockchain-based DFL leverages distributed ledger technologies to provide tamper-resistant and secure model aggregation in the absence of a central authority~\cite{qu2020decentralized}.
+Graph-based FL formalizes client interactions as a graph structure that supports efficient local aggregation and flexible communication patterns~\cite{yuan2024decentralized}.
+Collectively, these frameworks employ decentralized optimization strategies that improve scalability, fault tolerance, and resilience in distributed and resource-constrained environments such as IoT networks.